 I earned a MAT at Portland State, a nice, normal-looking school.
 I've been learning from the tiny teachers that fill my elementary school classrooms since 2000.

-Over time I grew itchy to create, to make art, to make something.
-(Besides my own children.)
+Over time I grew itchy to create, to make art…make something (besides my own children).
 I read a lot of picture books to my students.
-Some of them bugged me--they weren't that great.
-I thought, "Hey, that looks easy.
+Some of them bothered me and I thought, "Hey, that looks easy.
 I'll do that!"
-[Illustration note: Hysterical laughter, followed by crying, sobbing.
-And more hysterical laughter.]
+[Illustration note: Hysterical laughter, followed by crying, sobbing, and then maniacal laughter.]

 As a teacher, parent, and human being, I am fascinated with the power of story in our lives.
 We look to them for beauty, to spark hope, to teach us, to transport us, and to ignite our imaginations.